Blinken to travel to Israel, West Bank, Morocco, Algeria

 - UAE's growing influence -

-The meeting in Morocco comes as the United Arab Emirates has displayed growing political influence around the region, showing an open door to Israel but also maintaining steady relations with Iran.
+The meeting in Morocco with Mohammed bin Zayed will cover ground ranging from relations with US rivals Russia, China and Iran to the war in Yemen and skyrocketing oil prices.

-The UAE has also played a key role in the Saudi-led fight against the Iran-supported Huthi rebels in Yemen.
+"This is a valued and really important strategic relationship for us," said Lempert.

-But it has strengthening relations with US rivals Russia and China, and has declined to condemn the invasion of Ukraine.
+The United Arab Emirates has displayed growing political influence around the region, showing an open door to Israel but also maintaining steady relations with Tehran.

-The Emirates have come under heavy pressure to increase oil ouput to pull down prices in the wake of the Ukraine war, but so far it has adhered to the production limits of the OPEC+ producer alliance, which includes Russia.
+The Emirates have come under pressure to increase oil output to pull down prices as the Ukraine war rages, but so far it has adhered to the production limits of the OPEC+ producer alliance, which includes Russia.

 Washington was miffed last week when Moscow-supported Syrian President Bashar al-Assad, politically isolated since civil war erupted in his country in 2011, made a surprise visit to the UAE.